 Despite the rise of antibiotic-resistant bacteria, very few antibiotics have been approved over the last 30 years.
 Multiple pharma companies, including Novartis, AstraZeneca and Eli Lilly, have bowed out of antimicrobials research, while smaller biotechs trying to fill the gap have struggled to stay afloat.
-In the span of one year, antibiotics makers Aradigm, Achaogen, Melinta and Tetraphase all filed for bankruptcy protection; all but Melinta had approved products.
+In the span of one year, antibiotics makers Aradigm, Achaogen and Melinta filed for bankruptcy protection.

 The new fund, known as the AMR Action Fund, should be up and running by the fourth quarter and aims to see two to four new antibiotics through approval by 2030.